-Through the Pipeline Project, UW undergraduates provide K-12 students in Seattle schools, as well as rural and tribal communities across the state.
-Our project transforms the learning and inspires the growth of both groups of students, while addressing inequities in public education in Washington State.
+Through the Pipeline Project, UW undergraduates tutor, mentor and support K-12 students in Seattle schools, as well as rural and tribal communities across the state.
+Our project transforms the learning and inspires the growth of both UW and K-12 students, while addressing inequities in public education in Washington State.

 - We will offer K-12 outreach opportunities to every UW undergraduate who desires them.

 - We will ensure strong, vital, and reciprocal relationships with K-12 school and community partners.

 - The values of diversity, inclusion and equity will be infused into every aspect of staffing, recruitment, outreach and programming at the Pipeline Project.